-Although the increasingly virtual nature of business has reduced face to face contact with one’s customers, it’s crucial to remember that people are still people when they’re interacting with your business through their laptop’s screen.
+Although the increasingly virtual nature of business has reduced face-to-face contact with one’s customers, it’s crucial to remember that people are still people when they’re interacting with your business through their laptop’s screen.

-Thinking about customer experience, the thoughts and feelings a customer has while interacting with your brand is a great way to continually remind yourself that many different individuals see your online presence.
+Thinking about customer experience, and the thoughts and feelings a customer has while interacting with your brand is a great way to continually remind yourself that many different individuals see your online presence.

 What is Customer Experience?

 Simply put, customer experience is the sum total of everything that goes through a customer’s mind throughout interacting with your business.
 It’s not about any one stage of business—just buying a product or using it.
 Instead, every moment that a customer’s attention is on your brand in any way is a part of their experience.

 The customer experience (or CX) then is a big concept with a lot of complexity.
 There are a lot of different ways a customer interacts with a business and many types of potential reactions.